 Grains are central in Pennsylvania’s history, economy, and culture.
 Bread, beer, and other baked goods are a huge component of Pennsylvania’s culinary culture.

 Talking Breads, located on a farm in Mechanicsburg, features old-world bread craft from flour milled on-site with an Austrian stone flour mill.
-In addition to bread, guests will find fresh and local goodies such as grazing boards, meats, eggs, produce, fruits, dairy, and seasonal flowers.
+In addition to bread, guests will find a variety of fresh and local goodies, including grazing boards, meats, eggs, produce, fruits, dairy products, and seasonal flowers.
 Bring a blanket or sit under a timber-framed pavilion and enjoy a picnic.
 Hint: Be sure to check their Bread Schedule before visiting.
 Not all bread varieties are available every day.

 Grains are a huge component of beer-making, so don't be surprised to see several breweries on the Bread Trail.
-Cumberland Valley's Ever Grain Brewing Co. in Camp Hill made the list.
-Their award-winning beers include 2nd place for their Sorbetto series and 1st place in the IPA category for their signature Joosy Juice in the Breweries in PA Reader's Choice awards for 2021.
-Check out Ever Grain and more than 30 other locations along the Cumberland Valley Beer Trail, sign up for the free digital passport, and start earning prizes when you check-in at participating locations.
+Cumberland Valley's Ever Grain Brewing Co. and its award-winning beers in Camp Hill made the list.
+Check out Ever Grain and more than 25 other locations along the Cumberland Valley Beer Trail, sign up for the free digital passport, and start earning prizes when you check in at participating locations.

 Picked: An Apple Trail

-From Johnny Appleseed to amazing cideries to Amish apple pies, apples have a PA history with deep roots.
-PA’s unique soil composition and air movement make it the perfect location to grow varieties like Pink Lady, Cameo, Honeycrisp, and of course, Red Delicious.
+From Johnny Appleseed to amazing cideries and Amish apple pies, apples have a rich Pennsylvania history with deep roots.
+PA’s unique soil composition and air movement make it the perfect location to grow varieties like Pink Lady, Cameo, Honeycrisp, and, of course, Red Delicious.

-Big Hill Ciderworks in Gardners consists of two small farms with roughly 40 acres of orchards producing more than 40 traditional bittersweet and bittersharp varieties of apples chosen specifically for their ciders.
-Big Hill Ciderworks also presses, ferments, packages, and distributes their ciders.
+Big Hill Ciderworks in Gardners consists of two small farms with approximately 40 acres of orchards, producing more than 40 traditional bittersweet and bittersharp varieties of apples specifically chosen for their cider-making potential.
+Big Hill Ciderworks also presses, ferments, packages, and distributes its ciders.
 Utilizing traditional, time-honored cider-making methods of slow fermentation, barrel aging, and wild yeast fermentation, their ciders showcase a distinct flavor profile unique to the orchards and the region.
 Enjoy views of the South Mountain as you sip their draft ciders at the picnic tables and Adirondack chairs in their outdoor space.
 Fire pits are available for cooler days and evenings.

 And, the New Cumberland Apple Festival, held annually on the last Saturday in September, features everything apple!
 Peruse over 200 vendors selling crafts and fine arts, children's activities, and yummy apple-themed foods.